by David Mable

-Sheldon was able to stay clear to take home the silver and put nearly 20 seconds into Fisher at the line.
-Fisher kept a chasing Christina Probert and Nina Donahue off, and finished third.
+Sheldon was able to stay clear to take home the silver and put nearly 20 seconds into Laura Trace at the line.
+Trace kept a chasing Christina Probert and Nina Donahue off, and finished third.

 Barbossa was thrilled to finally land on the top step of the podium after being so close so many times before.
-In Ashville, she lost a lead due to a mechanical.
+In Asheville, she lost a lead due to a mechanical.